MatheusCod/Rain/README.md

 2. In the main.lua:
 <code>
 '''
 Rain = require 'rain'

 function love.load()
   -- Window
   windowWidth = 800
   windowHeight = 600
   love.window.setMode(windowWidth, windowHeight)

   -- Rain variables
-  -- deltaX: distance in pixels from the x1 value of a rain line to the x2 -- deltaY: distance in pixels from the y1 value of a rain line to the y2 -- rainAmount: amount of rain drops deltaX = 3 deltaY = 10 rainAmount = 1000
+  -- deltaY: distance in pixels from the y1 value of a rain line to the y2
+  -- rainAmount: amount of rain drops
+  deltaX = 3
+  deltaY = 10
+  rainAmount = 1000